-A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve until the amount of legal reserve reaches total capital.
+- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve until the amount of legal reserve reaches total capital.
 The remaining shall take into account item D below for the related regulations of setting aside special reserve.
-The appropriation of the remaining earnings along with the unappropriated earnings of prior years depends on annual financial status and economic development and shall be proposed by the Board of Directors and approved by the shareholders.

-B. The Company's dividend policy is based on the current profit and consideration of the Company's growth in the future, capital budget plan and capital needs as well as consideration of shareholders' interest and long-term financial plan, etc. Earnings can be distributed to shareholders as cash dividends or stock dividends.
+The appropriation of the remaining earnings along with the unappropriated earnings of prior years depends on annual financial status and economic development and shall be proposed by the Board of Directors and approved by the shareholders. - B. The Company's dividend policy is based on the current profit and consideration of the Company's growth in the future, capital budget plan and capital needs as well as consideration of shareholders' interest and long-term financial plan, etc. Earnings can be distributed to shareholders as cash dividends or stock dividends.
 Cash dividends shall account for at least 10% of the total dividends distributed.
-If cash dividends are lower than \$0.20 (in dollars) per share, stock dividends will be issued instead.

-C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
-The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital.

-D. (a) In accordance with the regulations, the Company shall set aside special reserve from the debitbalance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.

-(b) The amount of \$65,573 previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Order No. Financial-Supervisory-Securities-1090150022, dated March 31, 2021, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently.
+If cash dividends are lower than \$0.20 (in dollars) per share, stock dividends will be issued instead. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. (a) In accordance with the regulations, the Company shall set aside special reserve from the debitbalance on other equity items at the balance sheet date before distributing earnings.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. (b) The amount of \$65,573 previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Order No. Financial-Supervisory-Securities-1090150022, dated March 31, 2021, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently.

-E. The appropriations of 2024 retained earnings resolved by the Board of Directors of the Company on March 11, 2025 and the appropriations of 2023 retained earnings approved by the shareholders on May 27, 2024, are as follows:
+E. On May 29, 2025 and May 27, 2024, the shareholders resolved the appropriations of 2024 and 2023 retained earnings, respectively, as follows:

-Year ended December 31, 2024 Year ended December 31, 2023 Amount Dividend per share (in dollars) Amount Dividend per share (in dollars) Legal reserve \$ 193,548 \$ - \$ 108,610 \$ - Reversal of special reserve ( 111,223) - ( 4,609) - Cash dividends to shareholders 907,408 7.50 602,935 5.00 \$ 989,733 \$ 7.50 \$ 706,936 \$ 5.00

-As of May 8, 2025, the abovementioned appropriations of 2024 earnings have not yet been resolved by the shareholders.